Pharmaceutical Supply Chain Management: Key Steps & Challenges

 Addressing Challenges in the Pharmaceutical Supply Chain

 The pharmaceutical supply chain faces several challenges, from drug shortages to increased drug costs.
-Taking a closer look at a few of the key challenges in the supply chain can help pharmaceutical manufacturers, packaging companies, distributors, and pharmacies determine efficient, cost-effective solutions.
+Taking a closer look at key challenges in the supply chain can help pharmaceutical manufacturers, packaging companies, distributors, and pharmacies determine efficient, cost-effective solutions.

 Costs

 The pharmaceutical supply chain can impact the cost of pharmaceutical products.
-Complexities within the supply chain can lead to higher costs for every stakeholder, including consumers.
-Finding cost-effective solutions and innovative technology are a few ways to simplify the supply chain and improve operational efficiency to help reduce the cost of medications and drug production.
+Complexities within global supply chains can lead to higher costs for every stakeholder, including consumers.
+With over 85% of biopharma executives now investing in data, artificial intelligence, and digital tools to build supply chain resiliency, finding cost-effective solutions and innovative technology are key ways to simplify the supply chain and improve operational efficiency to help reduce the cost of medications and drug production.

 Regulations